 - Fully reactivate the targeted memory to trigger the uncomfortable emotion.

 - While that memory and the accompanying emotion is being experienced, simultaneously create an additional memory that sharply mismatches (contradicts and disconfirms) the expectations and predictions arising from the original memory.

 Practical Application to eliminate stress and negative emotions

-The technique Ecker described in Psychotherapy Networker magazine is virtually identical to a procedure I learned through sports peak performance consultant Art Rondeau, who has successfully helped NBA players improve their shooting percentages.
+The technique Ecker described in Psychotherapy Networker magazine is virtually identical to a procedure I learned through sports peak performance consultant Art Rondeau, who has successfully helped NBA players improve their shooting and free throw averages.
 It has worked for me on at least 300 occasions.
 Don’t use it for pleasant memories or it will remove their enjoyable emotions.
 Here’s how I learned to neutralize an unpleasant experience: